abhishekarya1/DSA-2k23/arrays.md

 **Stock Buy and Sell**:
 - Buy on one day, sell on another (single transaction): Maintain minimum so far (local minima), calculate profit on each day, and track maxProfit
 - Stock Buy and Sell-II: in this we can buy and sell multiple times a week but only one at a time.
-Use valley-peak approach: calc and add to profit on valley to peak but skip on peak to valley (as its a loss).
+To maximize profit, sell on the peak that immediately follows a valley i.e. calc and add to profit on valley to peak but skip on peak to valley (as its a loss).

 **Trapping Rainwater Problem**: see [stack and queues notes](/stack_queue.md)